William Rowan Browne: Personal life

 He was married to Olga Marian Pauss (born 1891), a daughter of the Norwegian consul Olav Eduard Pauss.
 They had two daughters.
 Olga died in 1948.
 In 1950 he married Dr Ida Alison Brown, a colleague and geologist who was required to resign her position as senior lecturer upon marriage.
 Browne died in 1975, having nursed his wife through a debilitating illness for five years.
 She survived him by a few months.

 Honours and legacy

 Browne was awarded the Clarke Medal by the Royal Society of New South Wales (of which he was president 1932–33) in 1942.
 Browne was a founder of the Geographical Society of New South Wales in 1927, president 1929–30 and 1948–49.

 He was also a founder, in 1952, of the Geological Society of Australia, of which he was president 1955–56.
 The society awards the W. R. Browne Medal as its highest honour.

+In 1959 he was awarded the Mueller Medal by the Australian and New Zealand Association for the Advancement of Science.